Raul Midón: Early life

 Midón was born prematurely in a rural hospital in Embudo, New Mexico, to parents of Argentine and African-American descent.
 His father was a folkloric dancer from Argentina.
 Midón was raised Catholic.

-Midon and his twin brother Marco were blind as infants after spending time in an incubator without adequate eye protection.
+Midon and his twin brother Marco were blinded as infants after spending time in an incubator without adequate eye protection.
 The sound of music became integral to Midon's life at age four when his father introduced him to the drum.
 Midon learned how to play guitar while performing in educational programs at a school for the blind, then at Santa Fe Preparatory School while completing his last two years of high school in 1984.
 Midon then attended the University of Miami, which he selected for its jazz curriculum.
 He graduated from the University of Miami in 1990.

 Career

-Midon began his career as a session singer for Latin recording artists, including Shakira, Alejandro Sanz, Julio Iglesias, and Jose Feliciano.
+Midon began his career as a session singer for Latin recording artists including Shakira, Alejandro Sanz, Julio Iglesias, and Jose Feliciano.
 After touring with Shakira, he moved to New York City to pursue a solo career.
 In New York City he worked with producer and DJ Little Louie Vega.
 He wrote and recorded several songs, including "Cerca De Mi" with Vega and his production team under the band name Elements of Life.
 The band was led by Vega and toured Europe, Japan, and Australia during 2003 and 2004.

 Midón was signed by Arif Mardin to Manhattan Records.
 In Mardin's long career, Midon was his first signing of an artist.
 Mardin and his son Joe produced Midon's debut album, State of Mind (2005).
 The album featured a guest performance by Stevie Wonder, one of his idols, another one with Jason Mraz, and a song written in tribute to Donny Hathaway entitled "Sittin' in the Middle."
 Midon is an avid amateur radio enthusiast, who used his call sign (KB5ZOT) using Morse code.
 Midon released the album A World Within a World on September 25, 2007.
+Midon sang the song at the credits for Spike Lee's 2004 LGBT film, She Hate Me, titled "Adam n' Eve n' Eve".
+His song "Everybody" was featured in the soundtrack of the movie The Peaceful Warrior starring Nick Nolte.
+Midon's national television debut was on the Late Show with David Letterman on June 28, 2005.
+Herbie Hancock featured Midon on the album Possibilities (2006), performing Stevie Wonder's "I Just Called to Say I Love You".

 In 2008 he built a home studio with the help of Cakewalk and the company Dancing Dots, which designs technology for the blind.
 The studio allowed him to produce music from home without the need of an engineer.
-His song "Everyone Deserves a Second Chance", which appeared on Cuban pianist Roberto Fonseca's album Akokan, was recorded at his home.
+Vocals and guitar for his song "Everyone Deserves a Second Chance", which appeared on Cuban pianist Roberto Fonseca's album Akokan, were recorded at his home.
 He recorded two songs for the Generosity Water project at his home studio, which he calls The Basement Studio.